The Ultimate Music Festival Packing List: 20 Items You Need to Pack for Camping

 Another way to stay dry is to bring ponchos.
 They’re perfect for the rain and are lightweight too!
 Depending on the music festival you go to, they sometimes give the disposable ones out for free but don’t get caught out and take one just in case.

 The type of festival you’re attending will influence the type of footwear you need to take.
 Are the music areas on grass or wood chipping?
 If so, it will get muddy throughout the weekend, even if it doesn’t rain!
 Perhaps the flooring is hard or concrete?
-Then it would help if you had some good trainers or boots that are comfortable and supportive.
-Consider investing in some good inner soles to add extra comfort.
+Then it would help if you had some good trainers or boots that are comfortable and supportive, like the trusty Nike Air Max.
+Whatever you wear consider investing in some cushioned inner soles to add extra comfort and don’t forget extra socks.

-toilet paper is an important commodity at a festival.
+Toilet paper is an important commodity at a festival.
 There are many different types of toilets these days, flushable, composting or portaloos and even posh loos for posh poos.
 Don’t be caught short; carry some handheld tissues or baby wipes for those unlucky occasions.
-Similarly, wet wipes are an essential item on your packing list for festival camping, especially if it’s a muddy weekend!
+Similarly, wet wipes are an essential item on your packing list for festival camping, especially if it’s a muddy weekend or if there are no decent shower facilities!

 16) Backpack / Bumbag